-- Barcelona Tourist Guide – This is a really easy to navigate website to find what you need in Barcelona.
+- Barcelona Tourist Guide – This is really easy to navigate the website to find what you need in Barcelona.

 - Barcelona Hacks – This Barcelona travel blog is an all-encompassing travel guide site, but also offers a lot of insider advice for visiting Barcelona.

 - Barcelona Blonde – Jessica (a blonde) has so many great ideas for planning a trip to Barcelona.
 You can tell from her blog that she really loves the city.